2004:

 Wednesday

-Walt Disney's very first television series, Disneyland (named after his yet to be completed park) premieres on ABC with the episode "The Disneyland Story."
-About 30.8 million American viewers tune into what will be a TV tradition for the next 40 years.
-This episode is the public's first real exposure to the plans of Disneyland and the Walt Disney Studios.
-It also features the song "The Ballad of Davy Crockett" (sung by Fess Parker) as a coming attraction for the upcoming Crockett trilogy.
+Walt Disney's very first television series, Walt Disney's Disneyland (named after his yet to be completed park) premieres on ABC with the episode "The Disneyland Story."
+About 30.8 million American viewers tune into what will be a TV tradition for more than 40 years.
+First, viewers are given a quick tour of the Walt Disney Studios and then are introduced to Walt Disney's newest venture: a theme park called Disneyland.
+This episode (directed by Robert Florey) is the public's first real exposure to Disney's plans for a park in Anaheim.
+The episode also features the song "The Ballad of Davy Crockett" (sung by Fess Parker) as a coming attraction for the upcoming Crockett trilogy.
 (In the first six months of 1955, nearly seven million copies of the song will be sold.)
-The Disneyland series will go on to air for over 29 seasons under some 6 different titles.
+The Disneyland series will go on to air for multiple seasons under some 6 different titles.

 1955: